 Many fully constructed snake proof pants that you can purchase will include waterproof coating outside the fabric and thicken internal lining to maintain warmth.

-The snake-proof fabric should be able to withstand snakebites from all types of venomous and non-venomous snakes.
-They should be capable of preventing snake teeth or fangs from penetrating through the fabric to reach the skin on your ankle or leg.
+The snake-proof fabric should be able to withstand snake bites from all types of venomous and non-venomous snakes.
+The key is to prevent the snakes fangs from penetrating through the fabric to reach the skin on your ankle or leg.

-These materials can be used to make homemade snake proof pants or to augment your regular jeans in the legs region.
-However, make sure ….
+You can make homemade snake proof pants or to augment your regular jeans in the legs region.

 Materials like thin denim are easier to sew but are more likely to be pierced by snake bites.
 Kevlar and cordura nylon are much stronger but more expensive and harder to sew.
 Its possible to test the material for snakebite resistance using a fat needle or hook and applying some force before using it.
 The harder it is for you to peirce, the better it is as a snake-proof aterial.

 Effective snakeproof fabric will have a tight weave that cannot be easily peirced by snake’s fangs.
 They can be included with other materials such as cotton or wool to enhance their resistance to snake bites, while also remaining comfortable and breathable.

 Layers are important when making snake-proof pants and make extra barriers for snake teeth to have to penetrate through.
 You can also line the inside of the pants with softer material for warmth and comfort.
 Experiment with layers and don’t be afraid to add tougher material like rawhide in between the the less dense materials, which can provide extra protection.

 Most snakes are non-venomous, but the ones that are can cause injury and even death to humans.
 Even snakes not known to be venomous, such as constrictors, still have small amounts of venom to help subdue their prey.

 Some well-known venomous snake species include: